 As a public limited company incorporated under the laws of Jersey and listed on Nasdaq, we are subject to Nasdaq corporate governance listing standards.
 However, Nasdaq rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in Jersey, which is our home country, may differ significantly from Nasdaq corporate governance listing standards.
 Currently, we follow our home country practice in lieu of the provisions under Rule 5620(a), Rule 5635(c), Rule 5635(d) and Rule 5250(b)(3) of the Nasdaq Stock Market Marketplace Rules (the "Rules") by relying on the exemption provided for foreign private issuers under Rule 5615(a)(3) of the Rules.
-Rule 5620(a) of the Rules requires that the Company hold an annual meeting of shareholders no later than one year after the end of the Company's fiscal year-end; Rule 5635(c) of the Rules requires shareholder approval for share incentive plans; Rule 5635(d) of the Rules requires shareholder approval for the issuance of securities, other than in a public offering, equal to 20% or more of the voting power outstanding before the issuance for less than the greater of book or market value of the stock; and Rule 5250(b)(3) of the Rules requires disclosure of third-party director and nominee compensation.
+Rule 5620(a) of the Rules requires that the Company hold an annual meeting of shareholders no later than one year after the end of the Company's fiscal year-end; Rule 5635(c) of the Rules requires shareholder approval for share incentive plans; Rule 5635(d) of the Rules requires shareholder approval for the issuance of securities, other than in a public offering, equal to 20% or more of the voting power outstanding before the issuance for less than the greater of book or market value of the stock; and Rule 5250(b)(3) of the Rules requires disclosure of thirdparty director and nominee compensation.
 The corporate governance practice in our home country, Jersey, does not require the Company to follow or comply with the requirements of Rule 5620(a), Rule 5635(c), Rule 5635(d) and Rule 5250(b)(3).
 We will continue to comply with other corporate governance requirements of the Rules.
 However, in the future, we may consider following home country practice in lieu of additional requirements under the Rules with respect to certain corporate governance standards.
 Any foreign private issuer exemptions we avail ourselves of in the future may reduce the scope of information and protection to which you are otherwise entitled as an investor.
-As a result, there may be less publicly available information co
+As a result, there may be less publicly available information concerning our business than there would be if we were a U.S. public company and you may not be afforded the same protections or information that would be made available to you were you investing in a U.S. domestic issuer.